noximo/umbrella-admin-bundle/docs/getting-started/create_home.md

 The `/admin` URL is only a default value, so you can change it.
 There's no need to define an explicit name for this route.
 Symfony autogenerates a route name (`app_admin_home_index` for this action) but you can define an explicit route name to simplify your code.

-The super class `BaseController` provides some helper to use Umbrella Components (`DataTable`, `JsResponse` ...), this is not mandatory to extend it.
+The super class `AdminController` provides some helper to use Umbrella Components (`DataTable`, `JsResponse` ...), this is not mandatory to extend it.

 #### Twig template